LocalGovIMS/localgov-ims-website/features/index.markdown

 ## Imports

-Breakdown of all file imports into the IMS are shown.
+A breakdown of all file imports into the IMS are shown.
 Transactions created can be viewed.
 Import reversals are on the IMS product backlog.

 ## Import processing rules

-Allow a user to define rules and actions to perform on imported transactions, which reduces the amount of items going into suspense.
+Allows a user to define rules and actions to perform on imported transactions, which reduces the amount of items going into suspense.

 ## Configurable settings